ahmadrezaM97/notes/notes/En/vocabulary/new word.md

 Tags:
 ____

+1. grocery
+	1.
-1. at a glance
+2. at a glance
-2.
-3. .  conspire
+3. conspire
 	1. con.spire
-	2. verb - intansitive
+	2. verb - intransitive
 	3. To secretly plan with someone else to do something illegal.
 		4. conspire (with somebody) to do something.
 		5. conspire against